- Current Petitions

 Goshen Brook - Goshen, Hanock, and Ripton, Vermont

-The following rules will help facilitate the meeting and minimize interruptions:
+The following guidelines will help facilitate participation in the meeting:

-- If you would like to verbally ask a question or comment during the meeting, please email Bethany Sargent or call 802-490-6131 by 4:00 pm on March 29, 2021.
+- If you would like to comment during the meeting, please send an email to email@example.com or call 802-490-6131 by 4:00 pm on October 6, 2021.
 A list of names will be created chronologically from the time the request was received.
 There will also be a sign-up sheet at the meeting, or you can indicate you’d like to comment in the Microsoft Teams chat box after joining.

-- When you join the meeting, you will be “in the lobby” until a meeting presenter admits you into the meeting.
+- If you are joining the meeting via Microsoft Teams, you will be “in the lobby” until a meeting facilitator admits you into the meeting.
 You will be muted once you are admitted.